Allan George: Cincinnati Bengals

 After going unselected in the 2022 NFL draft, George was signed by the Cincinnati Bengals as an undrafted free agent.
 Although he initially made the Bengals' final roster, George was released on September 5.
 The following day, he was re-signed to the practice squad.
 He was elevated to the active roster on November 5, and made his NFL debut the following day against the Carolina Panthers.
 George would also be elevated Week 15 against the Tampa Bay Buccaneers.
 George was signed to the active roster on January 2, 2023.
 He would play mostly special teams snaps for the team in the playoffs.

 George was released by the Bengals on August 29, 2023, and was re-signed to the practice squad the next day.
 Following the end of the 2023 regular season, the Bengals signed him to a reserve/future contract on January 8, 2024.

 On August 23, 2024, George was released by the Bengals.

 Washington Commanders

 On January 17, 2025, George signed a futures contract with the Washington Commanders.
 He was released by the Commanders on August 11.

 Detroit Lions

 On August 14, 2025, George signed with the Detroit Lions.
 He was waived on August 26 as part of final roster cuts.

+Orlando Storm

+On January 14, 2026, George was selected by the Orlando Storm in the 2026 UFL Draft.
+He was released on April 28.